 145 Marano Campus Center • (315)312-2151

-EXCEL: Experiential Courses and Engaged Learning offers resources and support along with a variety of opportunities and General Studies (GST) Courses for students to earn academic credit through hands-on experiences.
+The EXCEL team supports students in the pursuit of their personal, academic, and career goals by offering meaningful experiential learning opportunities and courses.
 Internships, co-ops, service learning, and experiential courses provide students the ability to apply knowledge and theories learned in the classroom to “real world” businesses, non-profit organizations, and community agencies.
-Students are able to develop key competencies, explore career goals, and gain valuable professional connections through local, national, or international positions
+Students are able to develop key competencies, explore career paths, and gain valuable professional connections through local, national, or international experiences.

 - Academic Success and Transition